March Madness 2018 schedule and what to know

 “The last four at-large teams on the overall seed list, as well as teams seeded 65 through 68, will be paired to compete in the First Four games on Tuesday and Wednesday following the announcement of the field,” according to the NCAA.

 These games will tip off in Dayton, Ohio.
-The four winning teams will then advance to the first round of the tournament.
+The four winning teams then will advance to the first round of the tournament.

 March 15 and 16

-Sixty-four teams will compete in first-round games in Boise, Charlotte, Dallas, Detroit, Nashville, Pittsburgh, San Diego and Wichita in an attempt to advance to the next stage.
+Sixty-four teams will compete in first-round games in Boise, Charlotte, Dallas, Detroit, Nashville, Pittsburgh, San Diego and Wichita to advance to the next stage.

 March 17 and 18